rackerlabs/rackspace-how-to/content/cloud-servers/using-server-logs.md

 If your website isn't loading correctly and the Apache error logs don't reveal a direct cause, you might be experiencing a MySQL issue.
-The Apache error logs might even allude to a MySQL issue if Apache is having difficulties connecting to MySQL.
+The Apache error logs might allude to a MySQL issue if Apache is having difficulties connecting to MySQL.
 To get more information, navigate to the **/var/log** directory and review the MySQL error logs.
-On most server operating systems they are located at **/var/log/mysqld.log**.
+You can find these logs at **/var/log/mysqld.log** on most server operating systems.

 ### Server access logs